RichardLitt/standard-readme/spec.md

 **Requirements:**
 - Cover motivation.
 - Cover abstract dependencies.
-- Cover intellecutal provenance: A `See Also` section is also fitting.
+- Cover intellectual provenance: A `See Also` section is also fitting.

 ### Install
 **Status:** Required by default, optional for doc modules.